 Hugh is a solicitor assisting Martyn Day in the international department.

-Hugh studied Law and Anthropology at the London School of Economics before joining Martyn Day's team as a paralegal in 2014.
-He undertook a training contract with the firm between 2017 and 2019, completing seats in the clinical negligence and human rights departments, working on a range of private and public law claims.
+Hugh joined Martyn Day's team as a paralegal in 2014 before undertaking a training contract with the firm between 2017 and 2019.
+Hugh trained in the clinical negligence and human rights departments, working on a range of private and public law claims.

 Since joining Leigh Day, Hugh has worked on the following cases:

-Lungowe & Others -v- (1) Vedanta Resources Plc & (2) Konkola Copper Mines Plc.
-Claims on behalf of over 1,800 Zambian farmers who allege that their land and livelihood has been destroyed by pollution emanating from the Nchanga Copper Mine in Zambia's Copperbelt region.
+- Lungowe & Others -v- (1) Vedanta Resources Plc & (2) Konkola Copper Mines Plc.
+Claims on behalf of over 2,500 Zambian farmers and their children, who alleged that their land and livelihood had been destroyed by pollution emanating from the Nchanga Copper Mine in Zambia's Copperbelt region.
 The claims were resolved for the benefit of the communities in January 2021.

-Kadie Kalma & Others -v- (1) African Minerals Ltd & (2) Tonkolili Iron Ore (SL) Ltd. Claims on behalf of 142 Sierra Leoneans in a legal action against Tonkolili Iron Ore Ltd (formerly a subsidiary of African Minerals Ltd) regarding allegations that the company was complicit in human rights abuses perpetrated by the Sierra Leonean Police during two incidents in 2010 and 2012.
+- Kadie Kalma & Others -v- (1) African Minerals Ltd & (2) Tonkolili Iron Ore (SL) Ltd. Claims on behalf of 142 Sierra Leoneans in a legal action against Tonkolili Iron Ore Ltd (formerly a subsidiary of African Minerals Ltd) regarding allegations that the company was complicit in human rights abuses perpetrated by the Sierra Leonean Police during two incidents in 2010 and 2012.
 Settlement was reached in 101 of the cases prior to trial and compensation was paid.
 The remaining 41 cases were subject to a seven-week trial in January 2018.
 Those cases were ultimately unsuccessful at first instance and on appeal to the Court of Appeal.